 The Government of the Republic of Cyprus tried to find the owner, who was supposed to send the stranded ship to scrap metal, but the responsible was not found.
 There was an idea to pull the ship to a depth and flood it, turning it into a tourist attraction for divers, but this idea was never implemented.
 Now 60-meter vessel with a displacement of 900 tons is in shallow water.
 Against the backdrop of a ship stuck in the sea, foreign tourists like to take photos for memory.

-Half-sunk dry cargo ship "Three stars" is located in the shallow waters off the coast of the Akrotiri peninsula.
-The ship was built in Wisconsin in 1943 for the US Department of Transportation and named Gurden Gates.
+The semi-sunken dry cargo ship "Three stars" is located in shallow waters off the coast of the Akrotiri peninsula.
+The vessel was built in Wisconsin in 1943 for the US Department of Transportation and named Gurden Gates.
 Then it repeatedly changed owners and names (1949 year - Baltic Queen, 1950 year - Cesare Corsini, 1953 year - Arno, 1964 year - Irida, 1965 year - O Kalos Samaritis, 1965 year - Three Stars).
 17 February 1967 year on the ship a fire broke out.
-The ship was recognized as not recoverable, and it was towed to shallow water in Episkopi Bay.
+The ship was found not to be repaired, and it was towed to shallow water in Episkopi Bay.
 "Three stars" lie at the bottom at a depth of seven meters.
 Part of the hull of the ship protrudes above the surface of the water.
 A great place to dive novice divers.

 Cargo ship Edro III under the flag of Sierra Leone, owned by the Albanian company, 7 December 2011 year left the port of Limassol and headed to the Greek island of Rhodes.
-However, due to inclement weather, the ship ran aground at 15 meters from the shore in the Peyi Sea caves area and was damaged.
+However, due to inclement weather, the ship ran aground at 15 meters from the shore in the Peyi Sea Caves area and was damaged.
 A ship of length 80 meters became a local landmark.
 Until now, his fate remains in limbo.
-The shipwreck is in a place taken under protection in the Natura 2000 project.
+The shipwreck is in a place taken under the protection of the project Natura 2000.
 The ship rusts, damaging the environment.
 The situation has reached a dead end.
 To tow the ship, you need about half a million euros.
 The owners have no such money.

 The project cost 300 000 euro under the name Investing in sustainable fisheries (in Russian it can be translated as "Investing in ecological types of fish farming") was designed for seven years.
 It was attended by the European Union, the Government of the Republic of Cyprus, the Cyprus Tourism Organization, the Department of Fisheries and Research of Marine Life of Cyprus and the Association of Diving Centers in Cyprus.
 Within the framework of the project it was decided to flood four ships.